kramse/howto-camps/checklist-bornhack.md

 # BornHack Checklist

+## Travel
 Might be arriving late, shops closed
 - [ ] Sodas and Beer
 - [ ] Initial food, some bread and cheese

-## Cases

-Cases that stack are precious.

-- [ ] Toolbox - landscape mode one
-- [ ] Toolbox - portrait mode one
-- [ ] Toolbox contain generic tools, pliers, Ethernet crimping, label writer etc.
-- [ ] Silver boxes 1,2,3 multiple sizes
-- [ ] Plastic one from TheCamp, Misc
-- [ ] Large plastic one, camp stuff and aeropress, kitchen stuff
-- [ ] Thomann 4Ux2
-- [ ] The internet box with EX2200C, EX3300 and some SRX

-## Special BornHack

-- [ ] Armored fiber cables
-- [ ] SFPs,
-- [ ] Extension cords for my network stuff
-- [ ] Electrical tools, screwdriver with voltage tester
-- [ ] Wire stripper and electronics
-- [ ] IPv6 enabled cable with built-in firewall
-- [ ] Soekris console server?
 - [ ] Radios Boafeng x2

-## Village Infrastructure and Network stuff for fun
+## Common Infrastructure

-Play around with tech is what I do, what is your hobby?

-- [ ] One very long ethernet cable to connect to camp network
-- [ ] A few Long network cables 10m
-- [ ] Extra switches like EX2200-C, Table switches, smaller passively cooled ones are best!
-- [ ] Misc extensions and patch cables 10-15 pieces, or how many you are
-- [ ] Music equipment speaker and chromecast audio
+- [ ] Power box red "byggeplads tavle"
-- [ ] Fun LED lighting, everybody loves blinkenlights
+- [ ] Power boxes outdoor waterproof
-- [ ] Additional extensions for blinkenlights
+- [ ] Long extension cords 25m and rolls, multiple
 - [ ] Power cables as needed
 - [ ] Long extension cords cable rolls
+- [ ] Misc power strips 10 plug
+- [ ] Toolboxes contain generic tools, pliers, Ethernet crimping, label writer etc.
+- [ ] Reusable Strips
+- [ ] Water tank
+- [ ] Large plastic one, camp stuff and aeropress, kitchen stuff
+- [ ] Small whiteboard and pens
+- [ ] Long LED lights
+- [ ] Samsung printer
+- [ ] Server for 10G stuff?
-- [ ] Whiteboard
+- [ ] Small server for other stuff
 - [ ] Mosquito killer!
-- [ ] Sun chairs
+- [ ] Sun chairs?

-## Servers and common stuff
-- [ ] Samsung printer
-- [ ] Server for 10G stuff
-- [ ] Small server for other stuff, update Beaglebones with latest OpenBSD

 Also these things are used by more people in the village.
 Also ordered tables from BornHack and some more chairs.

+## Network
+- [ ] A few Long network cables 30-50m to connect to camp network
+- [ ] A few Long network cables 10m
+- [ ] Juniper EX2200-C
+- [ ] Extra switches like table switches, smaller passively cooled ones are best!
+- [ ] Misc extensions and patch cables 10-15 pieces, or how many you are
+- [ ] The internet box with EX2200C, EX3300 and some SRX
+- [ ] APU2 router
+- [ ] Table switches, smaller passively cooled ones!
+- [ ] Ethernet patch cables 10-15 pieces
+- [ ] Armored fiber cables
+- [ ] SFPs

-## Tent and camping
+## Camp and work space Infrastructure

-Having a nice place to work and sleep is the goal.
+Having a nice place to work is the goal.
 Make it fun to sit there.

-- [ ] Hack tent/pavillion, I use Coleman Event Shelter with UV protection!
+Hack tent/pavillion, I use Coleman Event Shelter with UV protection!

+- [ ] Coleman event shelter large
+- [ ] Ecoflow battery and solar panel
+- [ ] Cooler
+- [ ] Music equipment speaker and Tablet A6
+- [ ] Fun LED lighting, everybody loves blinkenlights
+- [ ] Additional extensions for blinkenlights
+- [ ] Mixed drawer flightcase 5
-- [ ] Sleeping tent
+- [ ] Light and lamps, headlamp makes build-up and tear down in dark easier!
 - [ ] Camping table
+- [ ] Camping chairs Goya
-- [ ] Camping chairs, bring extra for guests
+- [ ] Camping chair round
-- [ ] Cooler, but dont expect it to be a real fridge
+- [ ] Long extension cords 25m
-- [ ] Water bag and bottles!
-DO bring this.
+- [ ] Small blanket for feet
-- [ ] Bring some tools, a multi-tool if you are alone, more if building a village

 ## My Computers and extras

-- [ ] Thomann flightcase 5
+- [ ] Primary laptop Razer
-- [ ] Primary laptop personal
+- [ ] Extra laptop Asus
+- [ ] Keyboard, Mouse - and mouse pad
-- [ ] Workstation, Alice?
+- [ ] Workstations?
+Alice and Bob?
 - [ ] Monitor plus cables, minijack, HDMI, power
 - [ ] Keyboard, Mouse - and mouse pad
 - [ ] Headphones/headset